Authored by Chad Taylor, member of Shine Lawyers’ Transport Law team.

 What you need to know about travel insurance:

-Travel insurance policies that are available for purchase vary.
+Travel insurance policies available for purchase vary.
 It depends on how much you’re willing to spend, your destination, your age and a host of other factors.

-Remember the cost of coverage may vary depending upon what you are doing i.e, skiing through Japan or going on an African Safari.
+Remember, the cost of coverage may vary depending upon what you’re doing.
 The risk of insuring you may sometimes determine the cost of your coverage.
 If you get drunk and do something foolish, you may not be covered.
-If you are engaging in high risk activity check the policy.
+If you’re engaging in high risk activity check the policy.
 An accident from a high risk activity may not be as comprehensively covered as a broken leg from an ordinary slip and fall.
 Always read the fine print.